Skip to content

 5. Confirm the background and export as PNG.

-The export area matters.
-Page keeps the SVG canvas and its intentional padding.
+Page keeps intentional padding.
 Drawing crops to visible artwork.
-If an icon arrives with unexplained empty space, compare both before exporting.
+If an icon arrives with empty space, compare both before exporting.

-Limitation: it adds a full editor to a task that may only require conversion.
+Limitation: Adds a full editor when you may only need conversion.

-Method 3: Use Safari and Preview for one file
+Method 3: Safari and Preview for one file

-1. Open the SVG in Safari and confirm that it renders correctly.
+1. Open the SVG in Safari and confirm it renders correctly.

-2. Choose File > Print and disable headers and footers.
+2. File → Print and disable headers and footers.

 3. Use the PDF menu to save the page as a PDF.